TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Related works

-As our research focuses on explaining scene classification models, we only mention papers that use saliency-based XAI methods to explain an image classification model (or other tasks in which their inputs are images) in their work.
-A saliency map is a matrix whose size is the same as the model’s input image.
-Each element is assigned a distinct value (representation of color or intensity in images) based on its importance and relevance in generating the model’s prediction.
-LIME and GradCAM are two examples of saliency-based XAI techniques that were mentioned in section \ref{xai}.
-In the following, we also discuss prior studies that presented various saliency-based XAI algorithms.
+As our research focuses on generating a text-based explanation for scene classification models based on saliency-based XAI methods, in some way, our work is related to articles that use saliency-based XAI methods to visually explain an image classification model (or other tasks in which their inputs are images) \cite{sundararajan2017axiomatic,lundberg2017unified}.
+LIME~\cite{ribeiro2016should} and GradCAM~\cite{selvaraju2017grad}, that we used them in our proposed method, are two examples of using saliency-based XAI techniques for image classification task too.